Millions in the US prepare for more sweltering heat as floodwaters inundate parts of the Midwest

 Across the country in California, daily highs in the state’s Central Valley were expected to stay in the triple digits (over 37 Celsius) into Monday.

-“The greatest threat of severe weather will be across New England,” said meteorologist Marc Chenard.
+“The good news is we are all safe,” Dan Bohlman, pastor of Apple Grove Lutheran Church, said on the website of the church, which was founded in 1893.

-On Saturday, sirens to warn the 4,200 residents of Rock Valley, Iowa, to clear out.
+On Saturday, sirens sounded to warn the 4,200 residents of Rock Valley, Iowa, to clear out as floodwaters rose.

 “We've had so much rain here,” Mayor Kevin Van Otterloo said.
 “We had 4 inches last night in an hour and a half time.
 Our ground just cannot take anymore.”